How to Quit a Remote Job

 This may not be possible for every scenario, but when able, definitely opt for that option.
 Even if it wasn’t the best working experience for you, leaving your remote job on good terms with your boss could be crucial to getting your next remote job.
 Resigning in person will go a long way to accomplishing that.

-For those of you that need to resign from their job remotely, schedule some 1-on-1 time with your boss over video chat.
+For those of you that need to resign from your job remotely, schedule some 1-on-1 time with your boss over video chat.
 Important calls should be over video, and not just an audio call.
 If you can schedule it for a Friday, all the better.
-This will make things simple from a two week notice standpoint.
+This will make things simple from a two-week notice standpoint.
 Not to mention, allows everyone involved to have the weekend to let the news settle in.

 This isn’t too different than in real life.
 You’ll be sending this after you meet with your boss, but you’ll want to have it completely ready by the time that meeting happens (if you want to be super cautious, have this letter when you request a meeting time, as there’s a chance they’ll want to talk with you right then).